IAMtheIAM/autoview-tradingview-chrome-docker-bot/README.md

 11) Open up a new tab `localhost:9222` and click Autoview.
 Now you can see the debugging output for autoview to see if its working.

 12) Setup your TradingView.com alerts and watch them get triggered automatically 24/7!

+1) OPTIONAL, but strongly recommended: Install a strong firewall with bruteforce detection

+`apt install apf-firewall`

+ To install BFD, see: [http://www.webhostgear.com/60.html](http://www.webhostgear.com/60.html)

+ Configure your ports as desired.
+It is strongly suggested to run your VNC on a non-standard port for security purposes

 If you have any tips or suggestions for improvement, or constructive critisism, open an issue ticket here on GitHub and I will respond to you soon.